Patient education: Bloody stools in children (Beyond the Basics)

 TYPES OF RECTAL BLEEDING

-There are two possible sources of bloody stools: the upper digestive tract (stomach and small intestine) and the lower digestive tract (the colon, rectum, and anus).
+Bloody stools usually indicate bleeding in the upper digestive tract (stomach and small intestine) and/or the lower digestive tract (the colon, rectum, and anus) (figure 1).

-- Bleeding from the upper digestive tract usually causes black, tarry stools.
+●Bleeding from the upper digestive tract usually causes black, tarry stools.
 In many cases, the child also vomits red or black material that looks like coffee grounds.

 ●Bleeding from the lower digestive tract usually causes the stool to be coated or mixed with bright red blood, or occasionally to appear maroon colored.

 ●Certain foods and medications can also cause the stool to appear bloody.
 A list of these foods and medications is provided in table 1 (table 1).

 However, it is not always possible to know the source or type of rectal bleeding based upon the appearance of the stool alone.
 Bloody stools can even come from other places, including bleeding from the nose and throat.
 An evaluation and physical examination is necessary in most cases.
 (See "Lower gastrointestinal bleeding in children: Causes and diagnostic approach".)

 RECTAL BLEEDING CAUSES

 Anal fissure — An anal fissure is a cut or tear in the lining of the anus (the opening through which stool passes out of the body) that can develop when an infant or child passes a large or hard stool.
-Anal fissures can occur in all age groups, from newborns to school-aged children and even adults.
-(See "Patient information: Anal fissure (Beyond the Basics)".)
-The symptoms of an anal fissure include pain, straining or grunting during a bowel movement, and bright red blood on the outside of the stool or with wiping.
+Anal fissures can occur in all age groups, from newborns to school-aged children and even adults (see "Patient education: Anal fissure (Beyond the Basics)").
+The symptoms of an anal fissure include pain, straining, or grunting during a bowel movement, and bright red blood on the outside of the stool or with wiping.

 Many infants and children with anal fissures also have a history of constipation or fairly hard stools.
 Treatment of constipation is discussed separately.
-(See "Patient information: Constipation in infants and children (Beyond the Basics)".)
+(See "Patient education: Constipation in infants and children (Beyond the Basics)".)